Feature Film entries for the 2020 AACTA Awards are now open.

 *Due to the shutdown of commercial cinemas during nation-wide COVID-19 restrictions, AACTA has amended Feature Film eligibility to include films that had the intent to release theatrically this year, regardless of whether they were shown in cinemas.
 For clarification on this rule, please contact the AACTA Awards Department.

 In addition, a Feature Film must be publicly exhibited or intended to be publicly exhibited during the Release Period for paid admission at:

 - A commercial cinema in a minimum of two Australian capital cities (with at least one being Sydney or Melbourne) for a run of at least seven consecutive days; or

 - An approved qualifying Australian film festival (see list of qualifying Australian film festivals below), along with a minimum of four separate paid admission screenings at a commercial cinema in a minimum of two Australian capital cities (with at least one being Sydney or Melbourne); or

-A feature film meeting the above eligibility requirements and produced with a budget under $2 million is eligible for the AACTA Award for Best Indie Film.
+A feature film meeting the above eligibility requirements and produced with a budget under $2 million is automatically in consideration for the AACTA Award for Best Indie Film.